ntphuc149/ViLQA/README.md

 ## Introduction

-**ViLQA** is a project focused on fine-tuning 2 types of Question Answering models (Extractive Question Answering and Answer Generation) for Vietnamese legal text.
+**ViLQA** is a project focused on fine-tuning Question Answering models for Vietnamese legal text.
 This project aims to enhance the performance of models in answering questions based on Vietnamese legal documents, particularly on pre-prepared datasets.

 ## Project Structure